shree998/Campus-Expert/submissions/galantlex/module-1/community-assessment.md

 ### Definition:
 - Now: Women in CS at Tufts
-- Want: All notmen who are comfortable in femme spaces in CS at Tufts
+- Want: All non-men who are comfortable in femme spaces in CS at Tufts

 ### Size:
 - We have about 70 interested, but fewer than that are really active and come to things.
 Part of the problem might be that the “things” we have aren’t what they’re interested in.